silentsilas/playground/src/posts/poetry/breakfast-blue-pt.-2.md

 ---
 categories:
   - Poetry
 date: 2014-05-20 00:00:00 +0000
 tags:
   - Humor
   - Muffins
   - Love
   - Relationships
 title: Breakfast Blue Pt.
 2
+layout: poetry
 ---

 Oh, my good friend, I didn't mean to leave.
 It wasn't your fault, so no longer grieve!
 If I could, I would run back to your side.